Help & Advice Articles, Videos and How-to-Guides

 When a property is under construction, you need a way of keeping water out of the building.
 With structures that are earth-retaining (in direct contact with ground), there is always the risk that moisture can penetrate and cause damage to the building.
 In particular, this applies to new build cellars, basements and any below ground structures.

 External waterproofing systems use moisture impervious coatings and Geodrain membranes to block and divert the hydrostatic pressure that may be acting against a structure.
-This reduces the risk of water ingress and any failure of any internal waterproofing systems.
+This reduces the risk of water ingress and failure of any internal waterproofing systems.
 The overall risk of any water ingress into the basement or cellar is greatly reduced.

 We have covered the internal waterproofing of basements extensively elsewhere, so will now look at the external waterproofing of cellars and basements.
 In this guide, we take you through the external waterproofing methods and how they work.

 Waterproofing New-build Basements and Cellars

 Why Do I Need External Waterproofing?

 The ultimate goal is a dry internal environment in your basement or cellar.
 Any walls in direct contact with the earth may experience hydrostatic water pressure.
 You therefore need to effectively deal with this pressure to stop water from entering the structure.

 You can tank the basement structure using conventional barrier tanking.
 However, if tanking is subjected to sufficient hydrostatic pressure then any slight defect will be exploited.
-Also, barrier tanking is generally non-maintainable, which also increases the risk of failure over time.
-A complete external waterproofing system including an internal cavity membrane is the best option for mitigating risk.
+Also, barrier tanking is generally non-maintainable, which increases the risk of failure over time.
+A complete external waterproofing system plus an internal cavity drain membrane is the best option for mitigating risk.